SNCFdevelopers/wcs/CONTRIBUTING.md

 ### Doing a release

-Don't forget to update the changelog.
+Don't forget to update the changelog and the StackBlitz templates version.

 ```sh
 # Make sure you're on develop branch